deta/space-docs/src/pages/migration/learn-more/auth-comparison.md

 ## Space - Authentication by Default

 Deta Space takes a different approach by securing all apps with authentication by default.
-If an attempt is made to access these applications from outside the Space account, the user will be redirected to the login page, indicating that authentication is required to access the endpoints.
+Only the user who owns an app instance can access the app,when they are authenticated on Space.
+If an attempt is made to access these applications from outside this context, the requestor will be redirected to the login page.

-This feature comes included with Space and there is no need to write any additional code for authentication.
-The default authentication enhances the security of the apps deployed on Space by restricting access to only authorized users and protecting against unauthorized access and potential security threats.
-However, as a developer, you have the option to enable fine-grained access control using `public_routes` or `api_keys` in [Spacefile](https://deta.space/docs/en/reference/spacefile#whats-the-spacefile).
+When building a Space app, auth comes for free: you don't need to write any additional code.
+All you need to do is assume you're **building for yourself, as the only user**.
+Nonetheless, as a developer, you have the option to enable fine-grained access control using `public_routes` or `api_keys` in [Spacefile](https://deta.space/docs/en/reference/spacefile#whats-the-spacefile).
 This approach ensures that the app remains secure while allowing for controlled access.

-Let’s go through an example.
+> ℹ️ The [Spacefile](https://deta.space/docs/en/reference/spacefile#whats-the-spacefile) is a file that tells Deta Space how to run your app. it includes configuratios for things like auth.

-## Auth on Deta Space
+Let’s go through an example of a Space Developer, let's call her Daniela, building a Space App called **Ping Pong**.

-The following code represents a simple Node.js Express server running on Data Space:
+The below code represents **Ping Pong** as a simple Node.js Express server.

 ```jsx
 import express from 'express';